Secure Channel Specifics

 Examples

-Gpshell works with scripts; here is an example of opening a channel with the YubiKey.
-To see the last line of code in its entirety, scroll horizontally.
+Gpshell works with scripts.
+The following code is an example of opening a channel with the YubiKey.
+Scroll horizontally to see the last line of code in its entirety, as needed.

 enable_trace